In this dog gear buyer’s guide, we’ve rounded up the best reflective dog collars, lights and other reflective dog gear from top brands.

 The Strolls collar comes in a variety of colors, including bright yellow, pink and blue, or you can go for a more understated blue or black if you prefer.

-Like other West Paw products, the Strolls collar is eco-friendly, made with 100% recycled polyester webbing, and designed and manufactured in the USA.
+Like other West Paw products, the Strolls reflective collars are eco-friendly, made with 100% recycled polyester webbing, and designed and manufactured in the USA.

 West Paw also sells a matching leash with reflective stitching.